-EDSP 852/952: School Psychology Internship 3 cr.
+EDSP 852/952 School Psychology Internship 3 cr.

-EDSP 852 involves a supervised field experience in a public school setting for a minimum of two consecutive semesters, three credits each semester (3c-01-3sh), which are typically taken immediately after the student's last term of coursework.
+Involves a supervised field experience in a public school setting for a minimum of two consecutive semesters, three credits each semester (3c-01-3sh), which are typically taken immediately after the student's last term of coursework.
 Students must accumulate a minimum of 1200 clock hours during their internship experience.
 Throughout this experience, students will have the opportunity to apply their understanding and skills in the general practices of school psychology, which has been developed throughout their courses in the program.
 Approved school psychologist certification candidates must pass all core coursework prior to enrolling in the internship course.
 Therefore, they must earn a "B" or higher in all core courses and all "incomplete" grades must be resolved prior to starting internship.
 Students must also successfully complete the comprehensive exams before starting their internship experience.
+Prerequisite: EDSP 852-Approved school psychologist certification candidates must pass all core coursework prior to enrolling in the internship course.
+Therefore, they must earn a B or higher in all core courses and all incomplete grades must be resolved prior to starting the internship.
+Students must also successfully complete the comprehensive exams before starting their internship.
+Students must also successfully complete the comprehensive exams before starting their internship experience.
+EDSP 952-Approved school psychology doctoral candidates must pass all core coursework prior to enrolling in the internship course.